You have options when it comes to your separation and divorce. Here are the five most common ways. Click on each item to learn more.

 Couples that communicate well can often work out a mutually convenient parenting plan for their children, make lists of their assets and debts, and determine how to divide them fairly.
 Sometimes, they will draw up a simple separation agreement.
 This is called the “kitchen table” approach.
 It is inexpensive, private, and can take a relatively short amount of time.

-The kitchen table approach does not work well if you and your spouse have a relationship where historically only one party has controlled and understands the finances, where one spouse is financially dependent upon the other for support, or where there has been physical, emotional, or financial abuse.
+The kitchen table approach does not work well if you and your spouse have a relationship where historically only one party has managed and understands the finances, where one spouse is financially dependent upon the other for support, or where there has been physical, emotional, or financial abuse.
 And by choosing to do it yourselves, there is a risk you may miss something.
 The legal and financial issues that arise in a divorce are often much more complex than people initially realize.
 This can make an inexpensive kitchen table divorce more expensive in the long run in missed or mishandled assets, or increased conflict between you and your ex-spouse because you forgot to address certain issues in your parenting plan.

 This is essentially a delegated approach.
 You and your spouse can hire attorneys to negotiate the terms of your separation agreement and parenting plan.
 You'll be involved in making decisions with your lawyer, but you won't discuss proposals directly with your spouse.
 Each attorney will make and exchange proposals that favors that attorney's client only.
 Some attorneys will threaten (and be prepared to initiate) litigation as a means of obtaining concessions from the other side.